Outlandos d'Amour

 Outlandos d'Amour is the debut studio album by the English rock band the Police, released on 17 November 1978 by A&M Records.
 Elevated by the success of its lead single, "Roxanne", Outlandos d'Amour peaked at No. 6 on the UK Albums Chart and at No. 23 on the Billboard 200.
 The album spawned two additional hit singles: "Can't Stand Losing You" and "So Lonely".

-Although Outlandos d'Amour received mixed reviews upon its release, it has since been regarded as one of the strongest debut albums.
+Although Outlandos d'Amour received mixed reviews upon its release, it has since been regarded as one of the strongest debut albums ever.
 Rolling Stone ranked it as the 38th best debut album of all time and the 428th greatest album of all time.